pgeu/pgeu-system/docs/confreg/configuring.md

 Welcome email contents
 : Contents of said welcome email

+Use tickets
+: Enable [tickets](tickets) and check-in.
+If this is enabled, then for each user a ticket is generated and attached to the welcome email.
+This ticket is built from the `ticket.json` file in the template directory.
+Enabling tickets also enables the check-in tracking system.

+Queue partitioning
+:  Enable queue partitioning.
+This will generate information for each attendee about which queue t stand in based on either first or last name (pick wihch one).
+Information about this partitioning will be written on the tickets (if included in the templates), so should normally not be changed after the first tickets have been issued.

 Additional intro
 : Text shown on the registration page just above the list of additional options.
 Typically introduces what the additional options